adnzaki/ss-paging/README.md

 </p>

 # SSPaging
-SSPaging is a lightweight, server-side (or low-level) pagination library for Vue.js.
-The name originates from **[Smartscore Pagination](https://smartscore.wolestech.com)**, a past project by the creator of SSPaging.
-It provides ready-to-use functions and properties to simplify pagination handling.
-SSPaging includes built-in components for quick implementation, but you can also customize your own with the provided examples.
+SSPaging is a lightweight server-side (or low-level) pagination library for Vue.js.
+The name is derived from **Smartscore Pagination, a previous project by its creator.
+It offers ready-to-use functions and reactive properties to simplify pagination.
+Built-in components are available for quick integration, while custom implementations can be built using the provided examples.

 ## Installation
 Install SSPaging via NPM: